Francis Laid To Rest As 400,000 Mourn Pope with An Open Heart - UrduPoint

 - 'Bridges not walls' -

-The funeral sets off the first of nine days of official Vatican mourning for Francis, who took over following the resignation of Pope Benedict XVI in 2013.
+The funeral set off nine days of official Vatican mourning for Francis, who took over following the resignation of Pope Benedict XVI in 2013.

-After the mourning, cardinals aged under 80 will gather for the conclave to elect a new pope from among their number.
+After the mourning, cardinals aged under 80 will elect a new pope from among their number.

 Many of Francis's reforms angered traditionalists, while his criticism of injustices, from the treatment of migrants to the damage wrought by global warming, riled many world leaders.